-Recommendation: Read The Complete Roderick and then read Josh Tenenbaum’s work in really making this happen.
+Read the scifi classic The Complete Roderick and then read Josh Tenenbaum’s work in really making this happen.

 An eternal question in artificial intelligence for robotics, or at least since Alan Turing’s time, is Why can’t a robot learn like a baby?
 The Complete Roderick, a dark screwball comedy sort of a Douglas Adams mashup with Dark Mirror, that addresses this question head on- it assumes that a robot can learn like a baby but then goes further and asks what exactly would a robot learn if it was raised like a child and sent to school: That other children are bullies?
 That teachers are fallible?
 That corporations will try to steal and reverse technology?
 That people act in their own narrow self-interest?
 That love is often unrequited?
 Ooops, maybe that’s not what we meant by “learn like a child.”